EnterpriseDB/hdfs_fdw/README.md

 ##TODO
 1. Hadoop Installation Instructions
-2. HiveServer1 and HiveServer2 Installation Instructions
-3. Write-able support
+2. Write-able support
-4. Flum support
+3. Flum support
-5. Regression Test cases
+4. Regression test cases

 ##Contributing
 If you experince any bug create new [issue][2] and if you have fix for that create a pull request.